rhomobile/rhomobile-docs/eb/en/edge/api/Log.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>The current logging level.
+The current logging level.
 Minimal severity level of messages that will appear in log.
 When level is set to 0 any messages will be logged.
 When level is set to 4 only fatal error messages will be logged.
-Default value is defined in Config.xml</p>
+Default value is defined in Config.xml
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.Log.LEVEL_TRACE - String: 0
-<p>Everything will be logged.
-Also see settings for controlling log size.</p>
+* Constant: EB.Log.LEVEL_TRACE - String: 0 Everything will be logged.
+Also see settings for controlling log size.

-* Constant: EB.Log.LEVEL_INFO - String: 1
-<p>Information level logs and above will be shown.</p>
+* Constant: EB.Log.LEVEL_INFO - String: 1 Information level logs and above will be shown.

-* Constant: EB.Log.LEVEL_WARNING - String: 2
-<p>Warnings and above will only be shown.</p>
+* Constant: EB.Log.LEVEL_WARNING - String: 2 Warnings and above will only be shown.

-* Constant: EB.Log.LEVEL_ERROR - String: 3
-<p>Error level log messages and above will be shown.</p>
+* Constant: EB.Log.LEVEL_ERROR - String: 3 Error level log messages and above will be shown.

-* Constant: EB.Log.LEVEL_FATAL - String: 4
-<p>Fatal level log messages and above will be shown.</p>
+* Constant: EB.Log.LEVEL_FATAL - String: 4 Fatal level log messages and above will be shown.
 ####Access